Customize app config

 Overview

-In this guide, we'll show you how to customize the configuration of an app by overriding the default docker-compose.yml
+In this guide, we’ll show you how to customize the configuration of an app by overriding the default docker-compose.yml and app.env files.

 Example use cases

-to listen on a custom IP address - Mount an existing volume on your host into a media app such as
+- Mount an existing volume on your host into a media app such as Jellyfin.
+By default, media apps will only be able to see files withinruntipi/media, but you can add other volumes.

-An alternative approach to mounting a volume into an app would be to symlink your host volume into runtipi/media
+An alternative approach to mounting a volume into an app would be to symlink your host volume into runtipi/media.
+However, that would make it visible to all apps that mount the media folder, which may not be desirable.

-Create custom docker config
+Create custom Docker config

-In this example we're going to add environment variables to the Pihole
+In this example we’re going to add environment variables to the Pihole app and mount the /cellar volume into the Jellyfin app.

-To determine how to set environment variables to customize the Pihole
+To determine how to set environment variables to customize the Pihole container, we look at runtipi/apps/<app-store>/pihole/docker-compose.yml:

 ports: